ROHITH-Singh/DataScience-Scrappping/README.md

 # DataScience-Scrappping
-Scrapping of websites and dumping in database and using datas scrapped through websites in our applications
+Scrapping of websites and dumping in database and using  scrapped data through websites in our applications

 #Knowledges required
 Mongodb or any database in this mongo is used